The premise

 End-of-lesson check

-What is the core idea behind "Curating a classroom library with AI suggestions"?
+What is the main idea of "Curating a classroom library with AI suggestions"?

 - AI surfaces candidate titles by reading level and theme; you vet content and check current availability.

-Which term best describes a foundational idea in "Curating a classroom library with AI suggestions"?
+Which concept is most central to "Curating a classroom library with AI suggestions"?

 - reading level matching